Jump to the content

 Postdocs

 Did you complete your doctorate – or equivalent academic qualification – during the last four years?
 Or are you within six months of completing your doctorate and can already provide a written summary of your findings?
 Have you been published in academic journals and by publishing houses that are reviewed according to international standards?
-If so, and if you fulfil the criteria under the “What is required of you” section, apply for the Humboldt Research Fellowship for postdoctoral researchers.
+If so, and if you fulfil the criteria under the “What is required of you” section, apply for the Humboldt Research Fellowship for postdocs.

 Experienced researchers